CompAndSave/hugo-decap-cas/content/posts/ink-cartridge-hack-a-strategy-to-boost-hps-subscriptions.md

 Every day, we use printers to help us do things more easily.
 They can copy documents, print out photos, and they're always getting better with new stuff like wireless connections and cloud printing.
 However, with this convenience comes the risk of security threats, such as printer ink hack.

-You see, ink cartridges have little chips inside them.
+You see, [ink cartridges have little chips](https://www.inkdepot.com.au/blog/how-do-printer-cartridge-chips-work) inside them.
 These chips keep track of things like how much ink is left and what kind of cartridge it is.
 So, if someone can hack into that chip, they might be able to mess with your printer or even get into your computer through it.
-However, an ink cartridge hack is not as simple as it sounds.
+However, an **ink cartridge hack is not as simple as it sounds**.
 It requires a combination of specialized knowledge in printer technology, embedded systems, computer programming, and cybersecurity.
 It's not something that can be done easily without significant expertise and effort.

 ## HP Ink Cartridge Hack: What Does It Mean?

 HP claims that limiting the use of third-party ink and toner cartridges protects you from potential printer ink hack.
 But that's not entirely true.
 Even if you only use original HP cartridges, there's still a chance of hacking.
-The problem is, HP's updates have caused some printers to stop working when non-HP cartridges are installed, leading to a lawsuit.
+The problem is, HP's updates have caused some printers to stop working when non-HP cartridges are installed, [leading to a lawsuit](https://readwrite.com/hp-ceo-reveals-ink-cartridge-hack-as-another-lawsuit-looms/).
 But in reality, there's little evidence of ink cartridge hacking being a big problem for most people.

-In an article by Ars Technica, they interviewed cybersecurity experts, many of whom specialize in hacking devices like printers.
-These experts didn't believe HP's statements about ink cartridge hacking.
+In an [article by Ars Technica](https://arstechnica.com/gadgets/2024/01/hp-ceo-blocking-third-party-ink-from-printers-fights-viruses/), they interviewed cybersecurity experts, many of whom specialize in hacking devices like printers. **These experts didn't believe HP's statements about ink cartridge hacking**.
 They believed that hacking into ink cartridges would be quite challenging in reality.
 They explained that the process is complex and not easily achievable.
 Additionally, these experts didn't see ink cartridge hacking as a significant issue compared to what HP suggested.

 ### So, is this a strategy to boost HP’s subscriptions?